-For beginners, there are six steps that you need to know to start travel hacking.
+For beginners, there are so many hacks can help you to enjoy your vacation a little better.
+For instance, if you need to space to keep your luggage during your stay in the big City, you can use something similar to these New York luggage lockers.
+There are six steps that you need to know to start travel hacking.
 You can get started on steps 1-4 today pretty easily, and then steps 5-6 are ongoing steps that you will use over and over again as you get more familiar with travel hacking.

 Once you get these six steps down, you can start to look to maximize your points and miles, but for now, we’re focusing on the 80/20 principle and the basics to get started.
 You can worry about eeking out every possible dollar from travel hacking later down the road.

 Step 1: Sign Up For Airline Rewards Programs

 First things first, you need to sign up for an airline rewards program.

 It’s best to pick one airline that you can frequently fly from your home airport.
 Signing up is the easy part, but accumulating miles takes time.
 When you spread yourself across a few airlines, you spread those miles across various airline programs as well (typically, you cannot combine miles from different airlines).

 Sticking with one airline when possible is the best way to accumulate miles fast.